-If you don't have a MIDI keyboard, for your first few lessons you can use our Free Virtual Piano Keyboard which is now included in the Musiah piano lessons software at no extra charge.
+If you don't have a MIDI keyboard, for your first few lessons you can use our Free Virtual Piano Keyboard which is now included in the PC and Mac versions of the Musiah piano lessons app at no extra charge.

 There are two main types of MIDI keyboards: